-This is often well-planned operation normally part of the organised crime groups targeting small and big companies.
-This includes government organisations such as local councils, bigger corporations such as Garmin, Norsk Hydro.
+This is often a well-planned operation normally part of the organised crime groups targeting small and big companies.
+This includes government organisations such as local councils, and bigger corporations such as Garmin, Norsk Hydro.
 Many companies have paid the ransom to get back their files, however, this is not something guaranteed to work.

 Should you pay the ransom?
 There are two sides to this question, just like any other question.
 The decision to pay ransomware demand should not be taken lightly.
 It comes with the acceptance of several risks and in coordination with legal counsel, cyber insurance and security experts.
 Should decide to pay ransomware, you need to be aware of a number of factors.
 To know what should an organisation do if they get hacked, read our detailed article on malware and ransomware protection.

-Bots are automated programs design to perform specific tasks, such as finding websites running a specific version of the software that is prone to bugs, executing specific commands without user’s approval or infecting computers over the internet to create a vast network of attacker-controlled computers.
+Bots are automated programs designed to perform specific tasks, such as finding websites running a specific version of the software that is prone to bugs, executing specific commands without the user’s approval or infecting computers over the internet to create a vast network of attacker-controlled computers.
 Bad bots are often used by attackers to create a network, just like a gang of computers often used to target victims in Distributed Denial of Service attacks, or perform specific campaigns such as stealing sensitive data, ransomware or spam campaigns.

 We help businesses protect their most prized assets by securing their cybersphere.
 This includes carrying out independent technical security assessments to identify gaps and provide an accurate risk posture to help customers handle their digital risks.
 Get in touch to discuss your primary security concerns, it includes a free consultation call to advise you without any salesy-pushy tactics.